-Transcript: Preventing Breast Cancer By Any Greens Necessary
+Transcript: Preventing Breast Cancer by Any Greens Necessary

+Below is an approximation of this video’s audio content.
 To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring, watch the above video.
-This is just an approximation of the audio contributed by Ashley Rhinehart, RN.

 Recently, a study was published of 50,000 African American women, a sadly neglected demographic when it comes to nutritional science and medical research in general, actually: “Fruit and Vegetable Intake in Relation to Risk of Breast Cancer in the Black Women’s Health Study.”